Local-in-time existence of strong solutions to a class of compressible Power-Law flows

 \section{Abstract}

 { We consider a model of the compressible non-Newtonian fluids for power-law flow fulfilling a periodic domain in ${\mathbb R}^3,$ in which the extra stress tensor is induced by a potential with $p(t,x)$-structure.
-The local-in-time existence of strong solution is proved for all $\frac{7}{5} < \inf p(t,x) \leqslant \sup p(t,x) \leqslant 2.$ Further, an improved blow-up criterion for strong solutions is given in terms of the $L^\infty(0,T;L^3(\Omega))$-norm of the gradient of the velocity. }
+The local-in-time existence and uniqueness of strong is proved for all $\frac{7}{5} < \inf p(t,x) \leqslant \sup p(t,x) \leqslant 2.$ Further, two improved blow-up criterions for the obtained strong solution is given.}

 \keywords{Strong solutions, Blow-up criterion, Compressible non-Newtonian fluid, Power-Law model}